Programming-The-Next-Step/Jordan_CoronaHelpBot/README.md

 # Jordan_CoronaBot

-*Jordan is a chatbot that helps you not get crazy in times of corona but if you do, then it is he&she that is here for you.*
+*Jordan is a chatbot that helps you not get crazy in times of corona but if you do, then it is he/she/it that is here for you.*

 **Why does Jordan exist?**